Morning, Tuesday, 31st March 2020

-This seminar will focus on the development of the new National Retraining Scheme.
+This conference will focus on the development of the new National Retraining Scheme.

-Timed to follow the rollout of the first phase of the scheme - with the launch of the new digital service ‘Get Help to Retrain’ being trialled in the Liverpool City Region - the seminar will provide an opportunity to evaluate the first stage of implementation ahead of it being rolled out nationally in early 2020.
+Timed as the scheme is initially rolled out, the seminar will provide an opportunity to evaluate the first stages ahead of it being implemented nationally in early 2020.